 I’ve been Academically Disqualified.
 What now?

-Being Academically Disqualified is a required break in enrollment to protect a student from further harming their academic record and potentially not being able to complete their degree.
-In almost every case, it is temporary.
+For most students, being Academically Disqualified means that the student needs a break in enrollment to protect them from further harming their academic record and potentially not being able to complete their degree.
+Thus in most cases, disqualification is temporary.
 It is the goal of the College of Letters & Science to work with students so that they are ready to return to UCSB at the appropriate time.
 Students should meet with a Letters & Science Advisor to discuss their unique situation and develop a plan to continue progress toward graduation.

 Take these steps to return and continue your journey at UCSB.